July 4, 2021

 Part of our mission is giving you folk access to astonishing international authors.
 But we’re in a pandemic.
 International travel is off.
 And we’re all sick of Zoom, right?

 Introducing The Faraway Near: our custom digital venue that has the intimacy of a night at the pub with friends – and a favourite writer.
 It’s a pop-up bar with twelve tables of eight.
 Grab a coffee or a glass of wine, and settle in for a session of deep storytelling and conversation with a special international guest – sitting life-sized at your table via freestanding FHD display.

 Our guests are broadcast from their own homes around the world, and appear in informal conversation with a skilled interviewer who’s sitting with you at the bar.
 The bar will be open throughout, and you’ll have a chance to ask questions of your guest as well.
 It’s a world-first, right here in Ōtautahi.

-Choose from sessions with: Helen Macdonald, author of Vesper Flights and the sublime H is for Hawk; Eliot Higgins, founder of open-source intelligence agency Bellingcat; Backlisted, the podcast that ‘gives new life to old books’ with hosts Andy Miller and John Mitchinson and live guest Paula Morris; New York-based novelist and podcaster Hari Kunzru, on alt-right rabbitholes; native American novelist Tommy Orange, author of the ground-breaking There, There; Kurdish novelist and activist Ava Homa in conversation with Behrouz Boochani; renowned English philosopher A. C. Grayling; and Irish writer Mark O’Connell, author of the pertinent Notes from an Apocalypse.
+Choose from sessions with: Helen Macdonald, author of Vesper Flights and the sublime H is for Hawk; Eliot Higgins (sold out), founder of open-source intelligence agency Bellingcat; Backlisted, the podcast that ‘gives new life to old books’ with hosts Andy Miller and John Mitchinson and live guest Paula Morris; New York-based novelist and podcaster Hari Kunzru, on alt-right rabbitholes; native American novelist Tommy Orange, author of the ground-breaking There, There; Kurdish novelist and activist Ava Homa in conversation with Behrouz Boochani; renowned English philosopher A. C. Grayling (sold out); and Irish writer Mark O’Connell, author of the pertinent Notes from an Apocalypse.

 Don’t miss out; seats are limited!